Jimmy Jones (tennis)

-Clarence Medlycott "Jimmy" Jones (10 July 1912 – 22 March 1986) was a British tennis player and author.
+Clarence Medlycott "Jimmy" Jones (10 July 1912 – 22 March 1986) was a British tennis player and author (writing under the name C. M. Jones).
 In major tournaments his best result came at the 1936 Wimbledon Championships where he reached the fourth round.
 Jones was a successful player winning events on multiple surfaces including clay, cement, grass and wood (indoors).
 Between 1931 and 1950 he contested 36 career finals and won 22 titles.

 Career

 Jones was born in Norwood, London.
 In 1931 played his first event at the Blackheath tournament where he reached the final and won his first title.
-In 1933 he was a quarter finalist at the South of France Championships and semi finalist at the French-Switzerland Championships and the Nice LTC Cup.
+In 1933 he was a quarter finalist at the South of France Championships and semi finalist at the French Switzerland Championships and the Nice LTC Cup.
 In 1935 he won the London Championships but had to share the title with Wilmer Allison.
 At the 1936 Wimbledon Championships – Men's Singles he reached the fourth round, where he lost against Wilmer Allison.

 In 1937 he competed at the U.S. National Championships where he was seeded No17, but he lost to the American player Gilbert Hunt.
 Whilst in the United States that year he competed at the Pacific Coast Championships where he lost to Don Budge in round four.
 In 1938 he was a semi finalist at the British Covered Court Championships.
 In 1939 he competed at the Caribbean Championships and Jamaican International Championships where he was losing semi finalist.

 In 1949 he won his final title at the West Sussex Championships at Bognor Regis against George Bayley.
 In 1950 he played his final tournament at the Wimbledon Championships where he lost in the first round to French player Jean-Claude Molinari.

 His career singles highlights include winning the Essex Championships at Westcliff-on-Sea three times (1933, 1935, 1937), West Sussex Championships two times (1933, 1949), the Reigate Grass Courts two times (1935, 1939), the Sutton Hard Courts on clay two times (1926, 1938), the Lowther LTC tournament London two times (1948–48).